Event driven applications with Serverless Knative Eventing - Instructions

 globex-mw-{user_name}

-contains Middleware deployments including AMQ Streams (Apache Kafka) -
+contains Middleware deployments including streams for Apache Kafka -

 globex-{user_name}